 The willingness of a Saint Meinrad faculty member to serve as thesis advisor for a research project that he/she has approved and that is integral to one of the following scholarly disciplines: Philosophy, Sacred Scripture, Church History, Systematic Theology, Moral Theology, Liturgical/Sacramental Theology, Pastoral Care and Counseling, Homiletics, Canon Law, and Sacred Music.

-Seminarians may enroll in the STB Degree Program in the fall semester of III Theology, prior to enrolling in spring semester courses.
+Seminarians may enroll in the STB Degree Program in the spring semester of II Configuration, prior to enrolling in spring semester courses.
 The enrollment process involves:

 Completion of the STB Degree Program Enrollment Form (available from the Office of the Registrar)